-Federal Student Aid Programs include Pell Grants, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Direct Stafford Loans, Parent PLUS Loans, and Work-Study.
-The FAFSA, Free Application for Federal Student Aid, is the primary application and can be completed online at https://studentaid.ed.gov/sa/fafsa.
+Students cannot receive any combination of financial aid valued over the cost of attendance for Co-Lin as determined for federal student aid.
+The current cost of attendance is \$14,760 per academic year for dependent students.Federal Student Aid Programs include Pell Grants, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Direct Stafford Loans, Parent PLUS Loans, and Work-Study.
+The FAFSA, Free Application for Federal Student Aid, is the primary application and can be completed online at https://studentaid.gov.